Cathodi-Clamp Models

 Cathodi-Clamp

-Available in four sizes to fit iron water main pipe up to 24 inches in diameter.
+Available in four sizes to fit iron water main pipe up to 24 inches in diameter and as small as 3.5 inches.

 Cathodi-Clamp® Connection Device Installation Instructions for CI/DI Water Mains